Prepare GKE infrastructure for DRA workloads

 Replace the following:

-• NODEPOOL_NAME : the name for your node pool.
+• NODEPOOL_NAME : a name for your node pool.

 • CLUSTER_NAME : the name of your cluster.